Nour-Elimen-Sbaiti/Nour-Elimen-Sbaiti/README.md

 Geomatics engineering Student at Manouba School of Engineering with a strong interest in geospatial analysis and modeling , remote sensing, and digital mapping technologies.
 Focused on applying data-driven geospatial solutions to tackle global environmental  and technological challenges

 # What I'm working on
-geospatial data analysis,spatial modeling, digital mapping and technologies developing practical and data-driven geospatial projects
+geospatial data analysis,spatial modeling, digital mapping technologies

+developing practical and data-driven geospatial projects

  # Tools: